wssimms/gssquared/Docs/DevelopLog.md

 * UI principle: either save and restore all context you touch, or, just set all the context you need every time.

+videx: Videx color used should track video engine mode: color and RGB should be white; mono should use selected mono color.
+Currently these routines live in display.
+They should live in computer.

+And we should have a single flag somewhere in videosystem to force a full frame redraw.
+Key frame draw as it were.

+that's sort of in place.
+But, let's think about the engines.
+We have engine, which is basically the type of virtual "monitor" connected.
+NTSC; RGB; Monochrome.
+But we also have different video sources: Videx; Apple II Display; GS display; etc. for now I need to push the current display engine and mono settings down into videosystem so videx can get it.
+And, practically, these settings ought to be in the videosystem itself.

+Remove bounds checking from all scanline emitters, they're not necessary.

+ok, the breakdown is this:
+stuff that is general to the emulaTOR - like how we present an application window to the OS; how we draw pixels, and scale; and whether the user wants ntsc, rgb, or monochrome, are decided by the app.
+It sets values into videosystem; the various display modules can get those values to make rendering decisions.
+They do not need to handle
+BUT, things like the NTSC configuration is done specifically for the NTSC rendering system in the emulaTED, which is specific to the apple II display module.
+Videx has no need of it, nor will the Apple IIgs SHR stuff, which will be much simpler direct pixel mapping from GS SHR buffer to modern video buffer.